HLLC Curriculum Overview

-HLLC scholars participate in a shared interdisciplinary curriculum built upon themes related to “local citizenship in a global world.”
-The curriculum promotes critical intellectual inquiry, increases cultural competence, and explores what it means to be a responsible citizen, both locally and globally.
+HLLC Scholars participate in a shared interdisciplinary curriculum built upon themes related to “local citizenship in a global world.”
+The curriculum promotes critical intellectual inquiry, increases cultural competence, and explores what it means to be a responsible citizen locally and globally.

-The HLLC curriculum serves as a second concentration and seamlessly intersects with each scholar’s major curriculum, encouraging scholars to explore how local and global issues emerge in their various fields of study.
-The curriculum also engages HLLC scholars in existing anchor institution collaborations in Newark, allowing them draw out the local-global connections in publicly engaged scholarship and education.
-The HLLC curriculum consists of a minimum of 18 credits in HLLC designated courses (with the timing of courses subject to student’s’ major and/or status as a first year or transfer student).
+The HLLC curriculum serves as a second concentration that seamlessly intersects with each scholar’s academic curriculum.
+It encourages scholars to critically engage in how local and global issues emerge in various fields of study.
+The curriculum also engages HLLC Scholars in existing anchor institution collaborations in Newark, allowing them to draw out the local-global connections in publicly-engaged scholarship and education.
+The HLLC curriculum consists of a minimum of 18 credits in HLLC-designated courses (with the timing of courses subject to students’ major or status as a first-year or transfer student).

 HLLC Electives — Special Topics Courses

-All HLLC elective courses are focused on themes related to local citizenship in a global world.
-Course offerings vary from semester to semester.
-HLLC elective courses provide scholars with opportunities for intellectual exploration, as well as an introduction to advanced techniques in critical analysis, research, or fieldwork.
-Elective courses are intentionally cross-disciplinary and may satisfy requirements in a variety of academic majors.
+All HLLC elective courses are focused on themes related to local citizenship in a global world, and course offerings vary from semester to semester.
+HLLC elective courses provide scholars with opportunities for intellectual exploration and an introduction to advanced techniques in critical analysis, research, or fieldwork.
+Elective courses are intentionally cross-disciplinary and may satisfy requirements in various academic majors.

 The capstone experience builds upon the foundations of the HLLC core courses to engage scholars more deeply in how issues of social inequity can be addressed through the lens of their specific academic disciplines and community-engaged scholarship.
 Each scholar is expected to create a capstone project to be conducted at RU-N, in a local community (preferably Newark), or at an international site.
-For example, scholars may be involved in research projects, intern with local not-for-profits or government agencies, or engage in international academic or service learning projects, among others.
+Scholars may be involved in research projects, intern with local not-for-profits or government agencies, or engage in international academic or service learning projects.